Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

-Similar to the single-mode case, the remaining transformations do not change the operators since $X_i$, $Y_i$, and $p_0$ commute with $U_{\rm free}$ and $x_0$, and $X_i$ commute with $U_{\rm int}$.
 Under standard homodyne detection schemes, we have access to sums or differences of the quadratures, $X_i$ and $Y_i$ where $i$ denotes the modes.
-We consider the arbitrary combination of differences in the $X_i^\prime$ and $Y_i^\prime$ quadratures between the output modes
+We consider the arbitrary combination of the differences in the $X_i^\prime$ and $Y_i^\prime$ quadratures between the output modes

 where $\Delta Y = Y_1-Y_2$ and $\Delta X = X_1-X_2$ are the phase difference quadrature and amplitude difference quadrature, respectively.
-Similar to the single-mode case, we find shot noise terms independent of $\zeta$, signal terms proportional to $\zeta$ and backaction term proportional to $\zeta^2$.
-The estimator variable for measuring the position can be obtained by dividing the above quadrature through the multiplicative factor of $x_0$ in Eq. \ref{arb_quad_diff},
+Similar to the single-mode case, we find three different contributions to Eq.~(\ref{arb_quad_diff}), shot noise terms that are independent of $\zeta$, signal terms that are proportional to $\zeta$, and backaction term that are proportional to $\zeta^2$.
+The estimator variable for measuring the position can once again be obtained by dividing the above quadrature through the multiplicative factor of $x_0$ in Eq.~(\ref{arb_quad_diff}), that is

 As in the single-mode case, we only consider the measurement-induced noise terms from the light quadratures.
-Yet again, we can select a $\theta$ in Eq. \ref{position_estimator_two_mode}, to negate the $X_i$ quadratures from adding backaction induced noise to the system.
-Similar to the single-mode case, we see that the selection of the $\theta$ which minimizes the backaction term is dependent on power ($\alpha^2$).
-The noise metric $N^2 \propto (x_E - (x_0 + \beta p_0/2))^2$ for the two-mode case may be expressed as
+Yet again, we can select a $\theta$ in Eq.~(\ref{position_estimator_two_mode}) to negate the $\Delta X$ quadrature from adding backaction induced noise to the system.
+We also see that the measurement quadrature angle $\theta$ that minimizes the backaction term is dependent on power ($\alpha^2$).
+The noise metric $N \propto (x_E - (x_0 + \beta p_0/2))^2$ for the two-mode case is given by

 We now consider the effect of applying a squeezed two-mode vacuum to our two-sided cavity.
 For two-mode squeezed light, we see again that we have cross-correlation terms that are non-zero.
-The relevant vacuum expectation values comprising the amplitude difference and phase difference quadratures for two-mode squeezed light can be represented as,
+The relevant vacuum expectation values comprising the amplitude difference and phase difference quadratures for two-mode squeezed light take the form